-The most common reasons a person might want to run a bankruptcy search involve determining a persons credit worthiness or financial history.
-The reulting bankruptcy report is often used as part of a tenant screening process and/or as part of a pre-employment screening process for certain types of jobs.
+The most common reasons a person might want to run a bankruptcy check involve determining a persons credit worthiness or financial history.
+The resulting bankruptcy report is often used as part of a tenant screening process and/or as part of a pre-employment screening process for certain types of jobs.
 Bankruptcy searches are also conducted as part of a pre-litigation process to determine if a lawsuit is worth filing or not.

-Many times when an individual falls on hard times and finds themselves unable to pay their debts they may simply choose to file a bankruptcy and include the debts that may be owed to you in the filing thus making the debt uncollectable.
+Many times when an individual falls on hard times and finds themselves unable to pay their debts they may simply choose to file a bankruptcy and include the debts that may be owed to you in the filing thus making the debt noncollectable.

 Bankruptcy is a legal proceeding that allows a person to eliminate all, or a portion, of their debts.
 The filing of a bankruptcy immediately gives them protection under the federal bankruptcy laws and prohibits creditors from taking any further collection activity against them.
 Once the bankruptcy is completed and a person has received a bankruptcy discharge, they are no longer obligated to pay any of the debts that were discharged in their bankruptcy filing.
 However, there are laws in place that prevent a person from repetitive filing.

 A person cannot receive a discharge in a Chapter 7 case if they received a discharge in either (a) a chapter 7 bankruptcy filed within the last 8 years, or (b) a Chapter 13 bankruptcy filed within the last 6 years.
 Additionally, a person cannot obtain a discharge in a Chapter 13 case if they either (a) obtained a discharge in a Chapter 7 case filed within the past 4 years, or (b) obtained a discharge from a Chapter 13 case filed within the last 2 years.